 Partnership Resource Teams (PRT) provide colleges with technical assistance to support the development of innovative strategies, best practices, resources, and tools.
 For example, a PRT can help a client institution create a development plan centered on achieving racial equity in educational access, support, and outcomes for students.
 A PRT can also provide guidance and support in the cultivation of inclusive classrooms and anti-racist curriculum, and the integration of evidenced-based pedagogical strategies that promote equitable placement, support, and completion.
 PRTs serve as peer guides, helping colleges improve their developmental education reform implementation.

-To work with a PRT, please visit our Letter of Interest (LOI) web page for guidelines on submitting your letter.
-For LOI submissions for a PRT process beginning in Spring 2024, the application deadline is September 29, 2023
+To work with a PRT, please visit the Letter of Interest (LOI) web page for guidelines on submitting your letter.

 Resources